 The Animal Rescue League of Boston (ARL) is an unwavering champion for animals in need, committed to keeping them safe and healthy in habitats and homes.
-Founded in 1899, ARL provides high quality veterinary care, adoption, and rescue services; while also confronting the root causes of animal cruelty and neglect through innovative community programs, police investigations, and public advocacy.
-In 2017, ARL served more than 18,000 animals throughout Massachusetts.
+Founded in 1899, ARL provides high-quality veterinary care, adoption, and rescue services; while also confronting the root causes of animal cruelty and neglect through innovative community programs, police investigations, and public advocacy.
+In 2019, ARL served more than 20,000 animals throughout Massachusetts.
 ARL is a non-profit 501(c)3 organization.
-We receive no government grants or public funding and rely solely on the generosity of individuals to support programs and services that help animals in need.

-For more information please visit us online at www.arlboston.org; and be sure to follow us on Facebook, Twitter, and Instagram.
+The Animal Rescue League of Boston does not receive government grants or public funding (with the exception of limited COVID-19 relief funding) and relies on the generosity of our supporters to help animals in need.
+For more information please visit us online at; and be sure to follow us on Facebook, Twitter, and Instagram.